-If you have a Mac running Mountain Lion, you can stream any audio that Mac produces to a single AirPlay destination.
+If you have a Mac running Mountain Lion or Mavericks you can stream any audio that Mac produces to a single AirPlay destination.
 To do so, open the Sound pane of System Preferences, click the Output tab, and choose the AirPlay device you’d like to use.
 (Apple’s documentation claims AirPlay Mirroring works only with mid-2011 or newer iMac, Mac mini, or MacBook Air models; and early-2011 or newer MacBook Pro models.
 However, this limitation applies to video mirroring.
-Any Mac that can run Mountain Lion should support audio mirroring.)
-If you have an older Mac that doesn’t support Mountain Lion, you can instead use Rogue Amoeba’s $25 Airfoil to stream your Mac’s audio to AirPlay-compatible devices.
+Any Mac that can run Mountain Lion or Mavericks should support audio mirroring.)
+If you have an older Mac that doesn’t support Mountain Lion or Mavericks you can instead use Rogue Amoeba’s $25 Airfoil to stream your Mac’s audio to AirPlay-compatible devices.
 The company makes a Windows version as well.

 Convenient and free though AirPlay may be, it’s not the perfect solution for all occasions.
 For example, if you wish to play different music in individual rooms from the same source—modern holiday music in the living room, traditional holiday music in the kitchen, and soulful holiday music in the bedroom, all playing from your Mac’s iTunes library, for instance—you’ll find that AirPlay isn’t up to the task.
 It can handle streaming one track to multiple units, but not different tracks to each unit.

 One solution would be to use a different source device for each room.
-In this case, your Mac could stream to the living room, an iPhone to the kitchen, and an iPad to the bedroom.
+In this case, your computer could stream to the living room, an iPhone to the kitchen, and an Android device to the bedroom.
 If you already own these devices, it’s an affordable way to go.

-But you get greater flexibility from a system designed for multi-room play, such as audio gear from Sonos and Logitech’s Squeezebox units, and Bose’s SoundTouch powered speakers.
+But you get greater flexibility from a system designed for multi-room play, such as audio gear from Sonos Logitech’s Squeezebox units, and Bose’s SoundTouch powered speakers.
 These are wireless hardware systems, consisting of multiple devices, that allow you to stream different tracks to each unit.
 They support not only music in your iTunes library, but also Internet-based streaming-music services.
-Sonos provides access to a greater number of these services, but each lets you play music from Pandora, MOG, Spotify, Slacker, Last.fm, and Rhapsody, which each offers more holiday music than any one household can bear.
-(A recent Sonos software update even lets you stream different tracks from the same iOS device to different Sonos units.)
-These devices can be controlled from your computer, from free apps you install on your iOS or Android devices.
+Sonos and Logitech provide access to a greater number of these services, including Pandora, MOG, Spotify, Slacker, Last.fm, and Rhapsody.
+These Sonos and Logitech systems can be controlled from your computer, from free apps you install on your iOS or Android devices.
 Bose, new to the game, currently offers support only for Pandora and local music streamed over AirPlay.